toasterllc/MSPFETSim/README.md

 ## Development Notes

 As TI adds support for new MSP430 devices, MSPFETSim will need to be updated to reflect the changes made to the MSP-FET firmware.
-To minimize this maintenance burden, as much of the MSP-FET firmware has been copy-pasted as possible, so that the changes made to the MSP-FET firmware can be easily ported to MSPFETSim.
-The repository also stores firmware separately in Src/Firmware to maintain a clean divide between MSP-FET firmware and the rest of MSPFETSim.
+To minimize this maintenance burden, as much of the MSP-FET firmware has been copy-pasted as possible, so that future changes to the MSP-FET firmware can be easily ported to MSPFETSim.
+This repository also stores firmware separately in Src/Firmware to maintain a clean divide between MSP-FET firmware and the rest of MSPFETSim.